-- Extensive planning

-- Clear goals

-- Open communication of needs
+- Clear goals - Open communication of needs

-- Regular updates to sponsors and community partners

 The fully accessible playground was a first for that community.
 It gained support from advocates for accessibility, sports, and education, including the Rick Hansen Foundation, BC Wheelchair Sports Association, G.F.
 Strong Rehabilitation Centre, and Vancouver United Football Club.
 Now everyone, regardless of ability, can play safely for years to come.